autonity/afp-sdk/README.md

 ### Preparation

-In order to use the AFP system, traders need to prepare the following:
+In order to trade in the AFP system, traders need to prepare the following:

 - The ID of a product to be traded.
 - The address of the product's collateral token.